Imagine: All the employees working in a shiny new office and thriving in a perfectly organised workspace.

 5. Develop an inventory checklist.

-Even with help from professional movers, you’ll still want to maintain a working knowledge of all the items that need to be moved from your former office to the new one.
+Even with help from professional commercial packers and movers, you’ll still want to maintain a working knowledge of all the items that need to be moved from your former office to the new one.
 This is where an inventory checklist becomes handy.

 An inventory checklist helps keep your move organised and ensures that everything you intend to bring arrives safely at your new office.